-In connection with its prior acquisition of Precision Genome Engineering, Inc. ("Pregenen"), the Company may be required to pay future consideration that is contingent upon the achievement of specified development, regulatory approvals or sales-based milestone events.
+In connection with its prior acquisition of Precision Genome Engineering, Inc. ("Pregenen"), the Company may be required to pay future consideration that is contingent upon the achievement of specified development, regulatory approvals or salesbased milestone events.
 Contingent consideration is measured at fair value and is based on significant inputs not observable in the market, which represents a Level 3 measurement within the fair value hierarchy.
 The valuation of contingent consideration uses assumptions the Company believes would be made by a market participant.
 The Company assesses these estimates on an on-going basis as additional data impacting the assumptions is obtained.
-Future changes in the fair value of contingent consideration related to updated assumptions and estimates are recognized within the consolidated statements of operations and comprehensive loss.
+Future changes in the fair value of contingent considerations and estimates are recognized within the consolidated statements of operations and comprehensive loss.
 In the absence of new information related to the probability of milestone achievement, changes in fair value will reflect changing discount rates and the passage of time.
-Contingent consideration is included in accrued expenses and other current liabilities and other non-current liabilities on the consolidated balance sheets.
+Contingent consideration is included in accrued expenses and other current liabilities on the consolidated balance sheets.